 For me, a huge part of eating out is the social element.
 It’s an occasion and the chance to catch up with family and friends.
 So, I focus on that side of it and go with the flow.

-Hopefully the tips above will help you to navigate the vegetarian scene in France a little easier or at the very least provide some relief that you’re not the only one finding it frustrating.
+Hopefully the tips above will help you to navigate the vegetarian and vegan in France scene a little easier or at the very least provide some relief that you’re not the only one finding it frustrating.
 As with everything in life, our attitude and the approach we take affects our experience, so focus on the positives and enjoy your time in this beautiful country as much as you can.

 Thanks so much, Catherine!
 Show her some love in the comments below and let me know how being vegetarian or vegan in France has been for you.
 You can visit Catherine’s site here and and follow her on Instagram here @catherinedeancoaching.